Wayne-dot/manga_translate/README.md

 <p>
 </p>

-> This is a Python project in which I will use OpenCV, a Python image processing library, to process a comic image and detect text within it.
+> This is a Python project in which I will use OpenCV and pytesseract to process a comic image and detect text within it.

 ## Author